The William Worthy Jr. Diversity Fellowship

 The Whistleblower Fellowship Program honors the memory of William Worthy Jr., a courageous black journalist, civil rights activist, and whistleblower advocate, by establishing the William Worthy Jr. Diversity Fellowship.
 The William Worthy Jr. Diversity Fellowship is a one-year full-time paid position that seeks to promote diversity and provide an entry point for underrepresented populations into the legal and/or journalism field.
-The fellowship is expected to commence in the fall of 2020 or winter of 2021, depending on the applicant’s availability.

 About The Position:

-The Whistleblower News Network is an online whistleblower rights focused newspaper published by the National Whistleblower Legal Defense and Education Fund, a public-interest law firm.
+Whistleblower Network News is an online whistleblower rights focused newspaper published by the National Whistleblower Legal Defense and Education Fund, a public-interest law firm.
 This position will involve working one-on-one with the Trustees of the Fund and also the leading whistleblower rights attorneys from Kohn, Kohn & Colapinto, LLP to learn about the current state of whistleblower law in the United States as well as around the world.
-Fellows will write for Whistleblower News Network and learn what it takes to defend whistleblowers against powerful opponents and ensure corporate and governmental accountability.
+Fellows will write for Whistleblower Network News and learn what it takes to defend whistleblowers against powerful opponents and ensure corporate and governmental accountability.

 The Fellow will engage in journalism and social/legal activism in the tradition trailblazed by William Worthy.
 The duties of the fellow include: